NokutokaMomiji/NokutokaMomiji/README.md

-- 👋 Hi, I’m Emilia Peñaloza! (@NokutokaMomiji)
+- 👋 Hi, I’m Noku! (@NokutokaMomiji)
 - 👀 I’m interested in Game and Software Development, Music Production, Writing and Art!
 - 🌱 I’m currently learning C++ by making my own game engine.
 - 💞️ I’m looking to collaborate on multiple software projects!
-- 📫 How to reach me: Twitter (https://twitter.com/NokutokaMomiji)
+- 📫 How to reach me: Twitter (https://twitter.com/NokutokaMomiji_)

 <!---
 NokutokaMomiji/NokutokaMomiji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.